Book a Visit

 1. Gently fold the ear flap back

-2. Apply the prescribed number of drops
+2. Apply the drops as directed

 3. Massage the base of the ear to distribute

-4. Let them shake, it's normal!
+4. Let them shake that's normal

-Making Medication Time a Positive Experience
+Make It a Positive Experience

 • Stay calm: Your stress transfers to your pet

-• Be quick and confident: Hesitation prolongs the experience
+• Be quick and confident: Don't hesitate

-• Always reward: Treats, praise, and play after medication
+• Always reward: Treats, praise, play afterward

-• See if an injectable version is available
+• See if an injectable version exists

 ABOUT THE AUTHOR